inyo-gov/vegetation-condition/README.md

 ## Results

 The results section includes a comparison of control and wellfield parcel groups, rarefied to those parcels sampled every year since 1992.
-Linear trends for total cover, perennial herbaceous cover, and woody shrub cover are reported.
+Linear trends for total cover, perennial herbaceous cover, and shrub cover are reported.
 Detailed maps showing parcel-level changes in perennial cover and grass cover are provided for each wellfield.

 ## Discussion